xTSL-echiles/philosophers/README.md

 • The simulation stops when a philosopher dies.

 ________
-philo_one works using mutexes.
+philo_1 works using mutexes.

-2nd semaphores.
+philo_bonus_2 semaphores.